tjohnston-softdev/worklink-database/data-dict.md

 ## CulturalBackground

 This table stores a hard-coded list of cultural backgrounds that support workers can select as being a part of.
 This is not necessarily the same thing as spoken language.
 It simply indicates what culture they identify with.
-Cultural backgrounds can be used as criteria when searching for support workers.
+The cultural background is displayed on the support worker's profile can be used as search criteria.

 *COLUMNS*